Nathanael91998/CS4263VisionDocument/README.md

 **_2.2 User Personas_**

-Describe the primary and secondary user personas (see Chapter 7).
-A thorough analysis might cover the following topics for each persona:

-- Technical background and degree of sophistication
-- Key responsibilities
-- Deliverables the user produces and for whom
-- Trends that make the user’s job easier or more difficult
-- The user’s definition of success and how the user is rewarded
-- Problems that interfere with success

 The first primary user would be the nurses that use the software to assign the upcoming nurses to different patients.
 The nurses would have a medical background and should have basic technical capabilites to navigate the software.
 The responsibilities of the nurses are to create an schedule